ZettaAI/zetta_utils/docs/source/zetta_utils.builder.rst

    ...    def __init__(self, a):
    ...       self.a = a

-After an object type is registered, you can represent them as dictionaries by including the matching ``@type`` key and providing the initialization parameters:
+After a callable is registered, you can represent them as dictionaries by including the matching ``@type`` key and providing the initialization parameters:

 .. doctest::